dlhamilton/AI-DermDiagnosis/README.md

 This solution aims to augment the decision-making process for dermatologists and bring about a transformative change in the early detection and treatment of skin cancer.

+---

-## Hypothesis and how to validate?
+## Hypothesis and how to validate

 ### Hypothesis 1